s-squared-software-development/planet-challenge/README.md

 ### DELIVERABLES
 #### PACKAGE AND SUBMISSION
 Your project submission must consist of these components:
-1. Source code with a maven build script
+1. Source code with a Maven build script
 2. The project will be built and executed onsite.
-3. A design.txt or design.md file that contains any assumptions or core design considerations that will position the assignment submission.
+3. A design.txt or design.md file contains any assumptions or core design considerations that will position the assignment submission.
 Feel free to add suggestions on how the system could be improved in subsequence releases.
 4. Include a set of unit tests that verify the tasks defined with a minimum code coverage of at least 80%.
 5. These elements are the be zipped into a single file with the following file name:

 ### MINIMUM SUBMISSION CRITERIA
-Your program must compile, run and return a result.
+Your program must compile, run, and return a result.
 #### MARKING CRITERIA
 Your project submission will be evaluated based on the following:
 - [ ] Does your program work?
 - [ ] Comment style and formatting
-- [ ] Code style, formatting and adherence to standards and conventions
+- [ ] Code style, formatting, and adherence to standards and conventions
 - [ ] Organisation and layout of classes
 - [ ] Design choices and use of OO principles and methodologies
-- [ ] Unit tests, structure of tests and code coverage (negative and positive scenarios)
+- [ ] Unit tests, structure of tests, and code coverage (negative and positive scenarios)

 ### ADDITIONAL INFORMATION
 The requirements are purposely open-ended.
-Please feel free to make assumptions with the proviso that you can justify your decisions.
+Please don't hesitate to make assumptions with the proviso that you can explain your decisions.

-> NOTE: Email your source code ONLY (no .class files) in a zip file [YOUR NAME]_[YYYYMMDD].zip to oliver@ssquared.dev
+> NOTE: Email your source code ONLY (no .class files) in a zip file [YOUR NAME]_[YYYYMMDD].zip to genevieve@ssquared.dev

 # Good luck!